alainagossett/plant-manager/README.md

 2. If you want to add 4 pre-populated plants, click the Seed button

 ## Next Steps
-- Add photo upload functionality to add your own plant photos
 - Add basic authorization and limit the index and beyond to only logged in users
 - Add a watering schedule countdown